 An example of a mathematical expression is that x^2 is read "x to the power 2" or "x squared".
 Some examples of mathematical symbols are π and f(x), which are read "pi" and "f of x".

 Problem 1.
+The maximum volume of the cuboid

 When assessing your oral presentation, the teacher will take into consideration: